 The answer is most likely no.

-At this stage – I would recommend that someone come in to help at least part of every day and possibly you may have to have someone there at all times.
-It’s important to make sure that the dementia patient do some type of physical activity every day so the need for someone there to provide that is necessary.
+It’s important to make sure that your loved one does some type of physical activity every day so the need for someone there to provide that is necessary.

 They can help with bathing, dressing, cooking, etc. Help to make sure that medications are taken on time and that the one living with dementia is eating properly.